kimai/DemoBundle/README.md

 - a listener to attach new action items in the plugin screen
 - a meta field for timesheets
 - a user preference
+- a doctrine migration for creating a simple database
+- an installation command (that will be used for future database updates as well)

 ### Demo configuration